Do you suspect your child has hearing loss and needs help?

 Here are some ways that school can and should be helping your deaf child:

-- position the deaf child near the person speaking, get their attention and face them.
+• position the deaf child near the person speaking, get their attention and face them.
 It is better to sit directly in front of a deaf child or at right angles to them.
-Deaf children might not be able to see your face clearly if you sit next to them- hearing aids work best up to 2m.
+Deaf children might not be able to see your face clearly if you sit next to them - hearing aids work best up to 2 metres.
 A child sitting at distance to whoever is speaking will not hear them as clearly as everyone else.
 Deaf children need to know someone is talking so they can actively listen and lipread.
 If they do not know someone is talking they will not know to look and listen.
-The deaf child may know the best place to sit- ask them
+The deaf child may know the best place to sit if you ask them

-- give additional time for deaf children to look and listen.
-Deaf children can not look at the person talking and at the thing they are talking about at the same time like hearing children can.
+• give additional time for deaf children to look and listen.
+Deaf children can not look at the person talking and at the thing they are talking about at the same time, unlike hearing children.
 They need time to keep up.
 This makes listening and concentrating very tiring – regardless of age.
 Following in group reading is particularly difficult

-- ensuring deaf awareness training for all staff is in place; teaching, nonteaching and supervising.
+• ensuring deaf awareness training for all staff is in place; teaching, nonteaching and supervising.
 Deaf children are as cognitively able as hearing children.
-Greater understanding of the condition, knowledge and use of specialist equipment along with specific classroom strategies will allow deaf children to achieve equally as their peers
+Greater understanding of the condition, knowledge and use of specialist equipment along with specific classroom strategies will allow deaf children to achieve equally their peers

 Communication and language development